censusdis/censusdis/docs/intro.rst

 .. image:: _static/images/US-median.png

-We used ``cem.plot_us`` because it does some nice things for us, like relocate Alaska and Hawaii from their actual longitude and latitude to a location in the lower left corner of the map.
-Otherwise, it largely takes ``**kwargs`` that Matplotlib normally takes.
+We used ``cem.plot_us`` because it does some nice things for us, like relocate Alaska, Hawaii, and Puerto Rico from their actual longitude and latitude to locations that allow us to plot the map more compactly.
+In addition to doing this relocation, ``cem.plot_is`` takes the same ``*args`` and ``**kwargs`` that Matplotlib normally takes.

 Additional Examples in Notebooks
 --------------------------------